Brautigan > Chronology 1980s

-Brautigan fell from favor with both critics and readers during the decade of the 1980s.
-His work was not well received, he divorced his second wife, and finally killed himself in 1984.
-More information and resources about Brautigan, his life, and work during this decade are below.
+This node of the American Dust website provides comprehensive information about Richard Brautigan's life during the 1980s.
+Brautigan fell from favor with both critics and readers during the decade.
+He divorced his second wife in 1980, and killed himself in 1984.
+More information and resources about Brautigan, his life, and work during the 1980s is provided below.

 Thursday, 10 January 1980